-In the context of the price stability target, the Bank assesses the aforementioned economic and price situation from two perspectives and then outlines its thinking on the future conduct of monetary policy.8 appears to be maintained.
-This is because (1) firms' stance is likely to gradually shift toward raising wages and prices with the steady improvement in the output gap, and (2) while indicators of medium- to long-term inflation expectations have stopped declining and some of them are showing a rise, such expectations are projected to rise steadily as further price rises come to be observed widely.
+In the context of the price stability target, the Bank assesses the aforementioned economic and price situation from two perspectives and then outlines its thinking on the future conduct of monetary policy.8 remained cautious, the momentum toward achieving the price stability target of 2 percent appears to be maintained.
+This is because (1) firms' stance is likely to gradually shift toward raising wages and prices with the steady improvement in the output gap, and (2) medium- to long-term inflation expectations have been more or less unchanged recently and such expectations are projected to rise steadily as further price rises come to be observed widely.

 The first perspective concerns an examination of the baseline scenario for the outlook.
 The year-on-year rate of change in the CPI is likely to increase toward 2 percent.
-Although it is necessary to carefully examine the fact that firms' wage- and price-setting stance has remained cautious, the momentum toward achieving the price stability target of 2 percent
+Although it is necessary to carefully examine the fact that firms' wage- and price-setting stance has